Student Accessibility Services (SAS)Counseling Center

 Meet Our Staff

 Katherine Strauss is a Licensed Clinical Social Worker.
 She obtained her Master’s degree from East Tennessee State University in 2012.
 Katherine has worked as a counselor with at-risk youth in a residential setting and with adults, families, and children in a health care setting.
 She is passionate about counseling and supporting people through challenging and transitional periods in their lives.
-Katherine offers a variety of services, including individual counseling, couples counseling, family counseling, and crisis intervention.
+Katherine offers a variety of services, including individual counseling and crisis intervention.

 Whitney Heim, M.S., LMHC, ATR